 "I suspect we're only seeing a tiny fraction of what's going on," he said.

 Van Sommeran called the Department of Fish and Game's necropsy results "startling."
-He suspects a change in water quality may be to blame, but there
+He suspects a change in water quality may be to blame, but there has been no evidence of a large toxic spill in the area.

 Tests of the Redwood Shores lagoon waters have revealed nothing unusual, according to Redwood City spokesman Malcolm Smith.
 The city is paying for the additional tests to determine the cause of the die-off.